Limitarianism (ethical): Economic limitarianism

-Author Jonathan Bluestein has proposed a type of Economic Limitarianism called 'Prosperism'.
-Differing from Robeyns' approach, the system of Prosperism calls for distribution of wealth based on more libertarian and capitalistic guidelines.
-While Robeyns' philosophy argues that both income and wealth should be limited and regulated, and views excess enrichment as 'immoral', Bluestein's approach demands only that wealth be limited, without a restriction of income, and does not condone enrichment altogether.

-Although the term 'Economic Limitarianism' is a relatively new one, the origins of the concept could be argued to have already been extant in the Old Testament, and possibly before that.
-The Old Testament presents a form of 'taxation' known as a 'Tithe', which is equal to 10% of the crop of a farmer.
-A First Tithe (10%) was to be paid to the priests of the tribe of Levi, and the Second Tithe (another 10%) was in some years to be given to the poor.
-Thus, the Tithe can be thought of as an intentional limit placed on the accumulation of wealth.
-The First Tithe is akin to Robeyns' Limitarianism, which supports a deliverance of excess wealth to the Bureaucracy, while the Second Tithe is more reminiscent of Bluestein's Prosperism, which proposes that those who amass wealth ought to share, but should have a choice with respect to whom to share it with.
-Both types of Tithe differ from modern-day Taxation in that they serve purposes other than enriching a State so that it could serve its citizenry.

 Response and criticism

-In the year 2021, two articles were published in the Penn Journal of Philosophy Politics and Economics, Volume 16, providing academic analysis of Economic Limitarianism from different points of view.
-The articles specifically tackled the version of Economic Limitarianism promoted by Robeyns, and referred to her work.
+In the year 2021, two articles were published in the Penn Journal of Philosophy Politics and Economics, Volume 16, providing academic analysis of economic limitarianism from different points of view.
+The articles specifically tackled the version of economic limitarianism promoted by Robeyns, and referred to her work.

 In the first article of the two, Karl Meyer proposed extending Robeyns' theories by applying them to corporations.
 Meyer posited that the problems raised by Robeyns with regard to excess of wealth, were not limited to individuals, but rather were also characteristic of corporations.
 Thus, it was Meyer's opinion that the wealth of corporations should also be subjected to limitarian laws and regulations.

 The second article of the two, written by Timothy J. Nicklas, criticizes Robeyns' views.
-Nicklas addresses two of Robeyns' claims concerning the benefits of Economic Limitarianism, specifically that: 1.
-It is possible to determine a wealth limit which objectively encapsulates what is necessary for a "what is needed to have a flourishing life", and 2.
-That Limitarianism would improve the Democratic process.
+Nicklas addresses two of Robeyns' claims concerning the benefits of economic limitarianism, specifically that: 1.
+It is possible to determine a wealth limit which objectively encapsulates "what is needed to have a flourishing life", and 2.
+That limitarianism would improve the democratic process.
 Nicklas is not convinced that there could be an over-arching objective economic measure of people's financial needs to assert a 'good life', a criticism already raised earlier by Bluestein.
 Nicklas also pointed out, that the striving for political power and the abuse thereof shall continue, even if there had been a limit placed on individual wealth.